 When a landlord demands a service charge, whether directly or via a managing agent, it must contain the landlord`s name and address (because an agents name and address is not enough) and a ‘summary of leaseholders’ rights and obligations’.
 The law states that if the demand does not comply with either of these requirements, the leaseholder has a legal right not to pay unless and until the service charge is demanded in the proper manner.

-It is important to note that leaseholders have the right to challenge the reasonsableness of their service charges, more on which can be read here.
+This is despite the fact that leaseholders have the right to challenge their service charges if they feel they are unreasonable, more on which can be read here.